kenziecodes/BootcampCheatsheet/NodeJS.md

 # NodeJS
 node can run outside of a browser

-to run in terminal you just type node filename.js
+### run node in terminal

-npm install axios
+node filename.js

-if you do not have package JSON npm init -y
+if you do not have package JSON this is the first step npm init -y

-NPM = mode package manager
+npm install

+**NPM = Node Package Manager**

 package JSON they are used a lot they are used to store commands it has a lot of functionality

-so much information is stores in the node modules we do not want to push it to github
+so much information is stores in the *node modules* we do not want to push it to github

 brand new node project steps
 npm init - y